kukuu/portfolio/README.md

 # Love Joint

-As Head of Product Engineering & Delivery, I led the end-to-end technical design and implementation of the e-commerce platform, ensuring scalability, secure payment integrations, and seamless user experience.
+As Head of Product Engineering & Delivery, I led the end-to-end technical design and implementation of this e-commerce platform, ensuring scalability, secure payment integrations, and seamless user experience.
 As achievement, I delivered a robust, high-performance platform that supported a 300% increase in user traffic post-launch, optimised page load speeds by 40%, and integrated a custom CMS for dynamic product management, directly contributing to rapid revenue growth and market penetration.

 https://www.lovejoint.store/